 How Shadow Mountain Can Help You with Recovery From Meth Addiction and Infected Skin

-Shadow Mountain has three locations in New Mexico and one in Texas and all utilize evidence-based treatment methods to help you achieve lifelong healing and recovery.
+Shadow Mountain has three locations in New Mexico and all utilize evidence-based treatment methods to help you achieve lifelong healing and recovery.
 We focus on holistic treatments that take every aspect of your life into account: mental, physical, and spiritual.

 Our treatments are alternatives to 12-step programs, though we offer 12-step options for anyone who knows they will succeed in that setting.
 We utilize cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), both of which have been studied and utilized for many years.
 We also offer activity-based therapy which treats addiction and/or mental health disorders through exercise and adventure tours through local state parks and other beautiful scenery.